dastrobu/NdArray/README.md

 B = A[0...][0... ~ 2][..<1][0...] // Precondition failed: Cannot slice array with ndim 3 more than 3 times.
 ```

-So it is recommended to convert to an `NdArray` after slicing before continuing to work with the data.
+So it was recommended to convert to an `NdArray` after slicing before continuing to work with the data.

 ```swift
 let A = NdArray<Double>.ones([2, 2, 2])